 Writer Lara Piu

 Owners Bruce and Kim Raskin recently renovated the mall after acquiring it less than a year ago.
-World-renowned artist Ray Villafane, whose work has been commissioned across the globe, is now among several new tenants who call it their home.
+World-renowned artist Ray Villafane, whose work has been commissioned across the globe, is now among several new tenants who have signed a rental lease agreement and will now call it their home.

 “Kim and I are extremely excited about the progress we have made returning the property to its original appearance and about all of our new tenants,” Bruce says.